MicrosoftDocs/azure-aks-docs/articles/aks/use-kms-etcd-encryption.md

 * Bring your own keys
 * Provide encryption at rest for secrets stored in etcd

-For more details on using the KMS plugin, see [Encrypting Secret Data at Rest](https://kubernetes.io/docs/tasks/administer-cluster/kms-provider/).
+For more information on using the KMS plugin, see [Encrypting Secret Data at Rest](https://kubernetes.io/docs/tasks/administer-cluster/kms-provider/).

 [!INCLUDE [preview features callout](./includes/preview/preview-callout.md)]